ioccc-src/winner/next/guidelines.md

 Make sure `iocccsize` does not flag any issues with your `prog.c`.

+**NOTE**: by default `iocccsize` will only report the rule 2b size, unless the code surpasses the limit.

 There a much less need to `#define` C reserved words in an effort to get around the size limits of
 [Rule 2 - Size restrictions](rules.html#rule2-size)